ovh/sv2chisel/DEVNOTES.md

 - Remove all Utils.throwInternalError in IR & implicits => replace with Option, can raise errors properly on None in visitor/transforms/chiselizer

 #### NEXT-STEPS
+- **longterm & controversial** authorize some partial assign for registers (implicits helpers)
+  - must be tested first
+  - might require the use of global object to recall previous assigns and avoid overwritting them
+  - must take assign context (if stack) into account not to propagate logically unrelated values

 ##### Add CI
 - for all (PRs) github actions: simple sbt 'test'
 - for master/before merging: internal CDS workflow translating some internal verilog code => up to verilog generation